 Contrary to belief, houses can be sold for an optimum sale price anytime of the year.

 Right now is a good time to sell if you are concerned house sale prices may not continue to trend upwards as they have in the last year.
 There may be exceptions however, such as the recent extension to bright line period which may have an impact on tax payable.
 Find out more here about Capital Gains Tax.

-Regardless of the time of year, people carry on with house sales due to the usual reasons like downsizing, up-sizing, changing jobs to new locations, births, deaths, building new, cashing up, wanting a warmer home or being closer to family - the latter especially relevant in Covid times.
+Regardless of the time of year, people carry on with house sales due to the usual reasons like downsizing, up-sizing, changing jobs to new locations, births, deaths, building new, cashing up, wanting a warmer home or being closer to family.

 Your choice of real estate agent is the single most important factor that determines the success or failure of a house sale any time of the year and especially so in winter, so if you're preparing to sell your house, find out more about how to compare real estate agents.